JingwenGao-Gwen/Student-dashboard-demo/README.md

 ### 4. Dashboard interaction and user experience

-The midterm work also includes dashboard interface, login, and interaction improvements.
-The login flow separates student and academic-advisor entry points and stores lightweight session information for the prototype.
-Course-level interaction work introduces a foundation for peer feedback through course comments.
+The mid-term work also includes an interactive mechanism based on user comments.
+The updated account system enables students to post their own comments or delete them on the corresponding course ID detail page.
+Students can assess the future course planning by browsing these comments, or they can express their personal experiences by posting comments.

 These functions are prototypes rather than a production identity or social system.
 Official SSO integration, persistent account management, moderation, authorization, and security hardening remain outside the current midterm scope.